 BSA (also called BSC or Standard English):

 This is the most common.
 There are two sizes for the width, 68 mm or 73 mm, and the inner diameter is 34.8 mm.
-Both the left and right threads go anti-clockwise.
+The right-hand cup is screwed into the bottom bracket shell counter-clockwise and the left-hand cup is screwed clockwise.
 A 73 mm bottom bracket can be mounted in a 68 mm box using spacers, but it is not possible to mount a 68mm bottom bracket in a 73mm case.

 Less and less used, but still used in some brands.
 It has a diameter of 36 mm and a width of 70 mm with the threads going clockwise.